 The US is the only credible deterrent to aggression, and we must have a military policy, a doctrine, that reflects that reality.
 We must be willing to do what is necessary to achieve and maintain stability.
 Flexible response is an inadequate response to terrorism.
 Just as counter insurgency is a poor response to guerrilla warfare, especially urban guerrilla warfare.

-The argument by this administration that we can downsize the US military is at best misguided, and at worst inherently dangerous.
+The argument by previous administrations that we should downsize the US military was at best misguided, as is the contention by the current administration that we should increase military expenditure before developing a fitting military doctrine is not only misguided, but also inherently and dangerously inappropriate.
 And, while much of the cost of maintaining our military bases abroad are being borne by the host nations, there is no need to signal those who oppose us that we are moving into a retrench position.

-The new welding tank IED's that have shown up on the battlefield, many of which can be launched and are reasonably accurate over a distance of about one-half mile.
+The new welding tank IED's that have shown up on the battlefield (and which intelligence suggests may appear in urban terrorism attacks) many of which can be launched and are reasonably accurate over a distance of about one-half mile.
 These missiles are manufactured, that is, parts ordered and assembled and then delivered to the battlefield.
 Stopping this activity is not a military activity, but a straightforward policing operation.
 And when our current military establishment realizes what is the proper role of the police as distinguished from the proper role of the military, we will be able deploy the two forces into the mix as the realities on the ground demand.

 It is the premise of this argument that a new military doctrine is needed to reflect 21st Century military requirements.
 And, that the continued reliance on the doctrine of graduated deterrence/flexible response does not serve our current modern military needs.